Kenneth-Tel/My-Modern-C-By-Examples/README.md

 <details>
 <summary>Hex Inference Explanation</summary>

-I feel like the point of this code is a bit opaque, so lets trim the fat.
+I feel like the point of the code above is a bit opaque, so lets trim the fat.

 ```C
 int hexInt = -0x8000'0000;      // yields -2147483648